-‘I planned to visit New Orleans back in 2005, but it was hit by Katrina and I had to simply drive past it.
-Therefore, I was thrilled to finally get to visit the Crescent City recently…’
+‘I planned to visit New Orleans back in 2005, but it was hit by Katrina and I had to simply drive past.
+A few years later, I was thrilled to finally get to visit the Crescent City…’

 I was so looking forward to getting back to Louisiana and spending some time in New Orleans.
 We found a room at the Hotel Empress on Ursulines Avenue, around 10 minutes walk from Bourbon Street.
 We had two nights to spend in the city and these are the highlights of our visit.

 Grab a beer and a menu at any of the great eateries along the main drag and enjoy the action.
 I love a bit of people watching and it’s even better when done somewhere are beautiful and lively as New Orleans‘ French Quarter.
 Indulge in some local crawfish or gumbo, have a few drinks, and watch the street performers.